Scille/parsec-cloud/docs/hosting/deployment/index.rst

   .. note::

-    You are not require to provide the ciphers list as we use a default list that was recommended by the `French Cybersecurity Agency (ANSSI) <https://cyber.gouv.fr/en>`__ in `Recommandations de sécurité relatives à TLS <anssi-reco-tls_>`_
+    You are not required to provide the ciphers list as we use a default list that was recommended by the `French Cybersecurity Agency (ANSSI) <https://cyber.gouv.fr/en>`__ in `Recommandations de sécurité relatives à TLS <anssi-reco-tls_>`_

 .. _anssi-reco-tls: https://cyber.gouv.fr/sites/default/files/2017/07/anssi-guide-recommandations_de_securite_relatives_a_tls-v1.2.pdf